-My plan for every game I play on Shaco is to be aggressive early - we have Ignite and can 1v1 every jungler in the first few minutes of a game.
-So that's one option we have: invade/counter-jungle.
+My plan for every game I play on Shaco is to be active early - we have Ignite and with good micro and IQ we can outsmart the enemy jungler in the first few minutes of a game.
+So that's one option we have: invade/counter-jungle/pressure.

-Of course you can full clear the jungle but without pressure early on Shaco I feel as if you're not in control of the game - you leave it up to your lanes to fight on their own and against ganking junglers early like Jarvan IV and Rek'Sai it is more than likely that at least one lane will fall behind.
+Of course you can full clear the jungle but without pressure/activity early on Shaco I feel as if you're not in control of the game - you leave it up to your lanes to fight on their own and against ganking junglers early like Jarvan IV and Rek'Sai it is more than likely that at least one lane will fall behind - ESPECIALLY IN LOWER ELO.